Standex International Corporati – Consensus Indicates Potential 28.4% Upside

-Standex International Corporati found using ticker (SXI) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 77 and 74 and has a mean target at 75.33.
-With the stocks previous close at 58.65 this is indicating there is a potential upside of 28.4%.
-The 50 day MA is 57.34 and the 200 day MA is 54.01.
+Standex International Corporati with ticker code (SXI) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 77 and 74 with the average target price sitting at 75.33.
+Now with the previous closing price of 58.65 this indicates there is a potential upside of 28.4%.
+The day 50 moving average is 57.34 and the 200 moving average now moves to 54.01.
 The market cap for the company is $733m.
-Visit the company website at: http://www.standex.com
+Find out more information at: http://www.standex.com

 Standex International Corporation, together with subsidiaries, manufactures and sells various products and services for commercial and industrial markets in the United States and internationally.
 The company operates through five segments: Electronics, Engraving, Scientific, Engineering Technologies, and Specialty Solutions.
 The Electronics segment offers reed relays, fluid level, proximity, motion, flow, HVAC condensate, hydraulic pressure differential, and custom electronics sensors; and current sense and advanced planar transformer technologies, value added assemblies, and mechanical packaging, as well as custom wound transformers and inductors for low and high frequency applications.
 The Engraving provides mold texturizing, slush molding tools, roll engraving, hygiene product tooling, and low observation vents, as well as project management and design services for stealth aircraft; and process machinery for industries.
 The Scientific segment offers temperature controlled equipment for the medical, scientific, pharmaceutical, biotech, and industrial markets.
 The Engineering Technologies segment offers net and near net formed single-source customized solutions that are used in the manufacture of engineered components for the aviation, aerospace, defense, energy, industrial, medical, marine, oil and gas, and manned and unmanned space markets.
 The Specialty Solutions segment manufactures and sells refrigerated, heated and dry merchandizing display cases, custom fluid pump solutions, single and double acting telescopic, and piston rod hydraulic cylinders.
 Standex International Corporation was founded in 1955 and is headquartered in Salem, New Hampshire.